vals-productions/sqlighter/README.md

 the platforms with single and simple interface without dependencies on existing platform specific implementations.

-It is up to you how to setup j2objc conversions for business logics conversions of your project.
+It is up to you how to setup J2ObjC conversions for business logics conversions of your project.
 You do it in whichever way works for you.
 There is no dependency here.
 Most likely you already have something setup by now.
-You just have to include provided classes and interfaces into your Android project on one side, and iOS / Objective C modules/protocols at the other side.
+You just have to include provided classes and interfaces into your Android project on one side, and iOS / Objective C modules/protocols at the other side, or, (better) use provided jar file for Android and lib for iOS.

 Then see guidelines and usage examples provided in the documentation.

 You can also check Android and iOS demo projects that are part of this repository.